-ICBOC believes that its ultimate success, visibility, credibility and sustainability rests on the forging and nurturing of strategic alliances and partnerships.
+ICBOC believes that its ultimate success, visibility, credibility, and sustainability rests on the forging and nurturing of strategic alliances and partnerships.
 Our organization will continue to seek, forge and nurture alliances and partnerships that:

-- 1) ensure the relevance of its professional certifications - 2) foster the development of and access to training that matches ICBOC certification technical and cultural standards and requirements, and - 3) promote the value of our culture-based professional certifications
+- 1) ensure the relevance of its professional certifications. - 2) foster the development of and access to training that matches ICBOC certification technical and cultural standards and requirements, and - 3) promote the value of our culture-based professional certifications.

-THE ICBOC CAPACITY DEVELOPMENT MODEL FOR THE INDIGENOUS UNREGULATED WORKFORCE
+ICBOC's CAPACITY DEVELOPMENT MODEL FOR THE INDIGENOUS UNREGULATED WORKFORCE

-From its early beginnings as a provincial organization offering professional certification for NNADAP unregulated specialists in addictions counselling, ICBOC has evolved and now integrate a portfolio of certifications for the diverse occupations and positions within the NNADAP continuum of care defined in its renewed framework.
-These certifications are available to NNADAP and other workers who provide a range of prevention, treatment and support services to individuals and families confronting addictions and mental wellness issues.
-The majority of ICBOC applicants and certified members work either in NNADAP residential treatment centres, or in community-based Indigenous health and social services.
-Others work for indigenous institutions or organizations.
+From its early beginnings as a provincial organization offering professional certification for NNADAP unregulated workers in addictions counselling, ICBOC has evolved and now integrate a portfolio of certifications for diverse occupations and positions within the NNADAP continuum of care defined in its renewed framework6, as well those occupations and positions that serve the implementation of the First Nations Mental Wellness Continuum Framework.7

+These certifications are available to NNADAP and other unregulated workers who provide a range of prevention, treatment and support services to individuals and families confronting addictions, mental wellness and other issues related to the gaps in the social determinants of health.

+The majority of NNADAP applicants and certified members work either in NNADAP residential treatment centers, or in community-based Indigenous health and social services.
+Other applicants and certified members from the indigenous unregulated workforce are employed in indigenous institutions or organizations.

-Over the years, ICBOC has acquired unique insights and hand-on knowledge of the strengths and circumstances that characterize indigenous communities in Canada.
-The gaps in the social determinants of health generated by the impacts of colonization, have resulted in a multitude of social, economic, political and environmental issues that communities are working to overcome.
+Over the years, ICBOC has acquired unique insights and hands-on knowledge of the strengths and circumstances that characterize indigenous communities in Canada.
+The gaps in the social determinants of health generated by the impacts of colonization, have resulted in a multitude of social, economic, political, and environmental issues that communities are working hard to overcome.

-It is this knowledge and experience that has shaped the vision and mission of ICBOC, and its commitment to address these issues within a broader, more proactive and effective workforce capacity development model.
+It is this knowledge and experience that has shaped the vision and mission of ICBOC, and its commitment to address these issues within a broader, more proactive, and effective workforce capacity development model.

-The goal of this model is to ensure that indigenous workers who provide services in a range of occupations spanning the continuum of care in the addictions, mental wellness and other unregulated allied health fields:
+The goal of this model is to ensure that indigenous workers who provide services in a range of occupations spanning the continuum of care in the addictions, mental wellness, and other unregulated fields:

-- are recognized for the practical experience, knowledge, skills, professional attitude and cultural competence, they already possess when they apply for certification. - can access professionally relevant, culturally competent and safe education training - are encouraged and guided on their path to higher levels of personal and professional development. - are offered the opportunity to broaden the scope of their professional and cultural experience and practice through credentials that are recognized by other indigenous employers in other parts of the world
+- are recognized for the practical experience, knowledge, skills, professional attitude, and cultural competence, they already possess when they apply for certification. - can access culturally and professionally relevant, culturally competent, and safe education and training. - are encouraged and guided on their path to higher levels of personal and professional development. - are offered the opportunity to broaden the scope of their professional and cultural experience and practice through credentials that are recognized by other indigenous employers in other parts of the world.

-ICBOC believes that the principles and components of this model provide a wholistic, pertinent and realistic professional development system, that will bring us closer to the vision we share with the NNADAP program : "...an abundance of valued, professionally certified, and culturally competent workers leading to healthy families and communities".
+ICBOC believes that the principles and components of this model provide a wholistic, pertinent and realistic professional development system, that will bring us closer to the vision we share with the NNADAP program and our partners and allies: "...an abundance of valued, professionally certified, and culturally competent workers leading to healthy families and communities".